openstack-archive/networking-infoblox/doc/source/configuration_guide.rst

 -----------------------------

 `Default Domain Name Pattern`.
 This EA is used to control how domain names for IP address allocations are determined.
+Typically this pattern is used for private networks (not external), but if `External Domain Name Pattern` is not set, it applies to all network types.
 This EA can be set to a fixed string, or can use patterns to generate unique zone names.
 For example, you may set this to ``cloud.example.com`` to have all DNS entries within that domain.
 Or, you can use substitution patterns: ``{tenant_name}.cloud.example.com`` would